marq24/ha-senec-v3/README.md

 > Negative potential consequences of an action.
 -->

-This Home Assistant Integration is providing information from SENEC.Home V2.x, SENEC.Home V3 and SENEC.Home V4 Systems.
-In addition and where possible functions are provided to control the system.
+This Home Assistant Integration is providing information from SENEC.Home V2.x, SENEC.Home V3 and SENEC.Home V4|P4|E4 Systems.
+In addition and where possible, functions are provided to control the system.

 __Please note__, _that this integration is not official and not supported by the SENEC development team.
 I am not affiliated with SENEC in any way._